jacobmstein/cs1302-phased-list/README.md

 	 a class that implements `StringList`?
    - [ ] For each method in the interface, try to write down what you think the basic steps need to be in order to produce the desired outcome.
 	 * Try to keep it high level.
-If the steps that write down sound like they can be accomplished with another method, then replace those steps with a note to refer to that method.
+If the steps that you write down sound like they can be accomplished with another method, then replace those steps with a note to refer to that method.
 If that other method does not yet exist, then you might introduce that as a _private_ or _protected_ helper method.
-	 * Here is an example: If there are multiple methods that have a step that gets an element from a specific index in the list, then you might have that method call the list's [`get`](https://webwork.cs.uga.edu/~mepcott/cs1302-phased-list/1/cs1302/adt/StringList.html#get(int)) method.
+	 * Here is an example: If there are multiple methods that have a step that gets an element from a specific index in the list, then you might have that method call the list's [`get`](https://webwork.cs.uga.edu/~mepcott/cs1302-phased-list/1/cs1302/adt/StringList.html#get(int)) method instead of directly accessing the underlying data structure (array or linked list).
 	 * Consider drawing out diagrams similar to the diagrams to the provided [Examples](https://github.com/cs1302uga/cs1302-tutorials/blob/master/adt-and-links/adt-and-links.md#list-adt---examples-with-both-implementations).
    - [ ] Based on the previous suggestion, draw out what the method dependencies